MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/camerainteraction.md

 ## Introduction
 In this example, we are learning the basic principles of camera interactions in Open Inventor.
 We will show the difference between a `SoRenderArea` and a `SoExaminerViewer` and use different modules of the `SoCamera*` group.

-## The `SoRenderArea` module
+## The `SoRenderArea` Module
 The module `SoRenderArea` is a simple renderer for Open Inventor scenes.
 It offers functionality to record movies and to create snapshots, but does not include an own camera or light.

 Add a `SoBackground`, a `SoMaterial` and a `SoOrientationModel` module to your workspace and connect them to a `SoGroup`.
 Add a `SoRenderArea` to the `SoGroup` and open the viewer.

 ![SoRenderArea without camera and lights](images/tutorials/openinventor/Camera_1.png "SoRenderArea without camera and lights")

-You can not interact with your scene and the rendered content is very dark.
-Open the `SoOrientationModel` and change *Model* to *Skeleton* to see that a little better.
+You cannot interact with your scene and the rendered content is very dark.
+Open the `SoOrientationModel` and change *Model* to *Skeleton* to see that a little bit better.
 You can also change the material by using the panel of the `SoMaterial` module.

 Add a `SoCameraInteraction` module and connect it between the `SoGroup` and the `SoRenderArea`.

 ![SoRenderArea with SoCameraInteraction](images/tutorials/openinventor/Camera_2.png "SoRenderArea with SoCameraInteraction")

 The `SoCameraInteraction` does not only allow you to change the camera position in your scene but also adds light.
-The module automatically adds a headlight you can switch off in the fields of the module.
+The module automatically adds a headlight that you can switch off with a field of the module.

 {{< imagegallery 2 "images/tutorials/openinventor" "Headlight_TRUE" "Headlight_FALSE" >}}